n., plural: eukaryotes

 The cell of a eukaryote has several membrane-bound structures dispersed in the cytoplasm.
 They are called organelles.
 Organelles typically found inside a eukaryotic cell are the nucleus, endoplasmic reticulum, Golgi apparatus, mitochondrion, and plastid.
 Other cytoplasmic structures are cytoskeleton, inclusions, and biomolecules.
-These subcellular structures have their distinct functions and involved in various metabolic activities that regulate homeostasis.
+These subcellular structures have their distinct functions and are involved in various metabolic activities that regulate cell biology and homeostasis.